billettg/npmhome/README.md

 node app.js
 ```

-You will need to put your config.json file in the root of the npmhome directory.
+You will need to put your config.json file in /public directory.

 ## Icon fetching [NEW]